codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

     python -m venv venv
     ```

-    This will create a folder with the name `venv` that essentially has all the necessary files to run python.
+    This will create a directory with the name `venv` that essentially has all the necessary files to run python.

 2. To activate this new virtual environment created, run the following command: